Just-Moh-it/Pckd/README.md

 Follow these steps to get started with your own instance of Pckd

-1. Clone the repo and `cd` to the folder
+1. Clone the repo and `cd` to the folder base of this repo
-1. Install PiP dependencies `pip install -r requirements.txt`
-1. Setup the database from the [`sql/schema.sql`](sql/schema.sql) schema file
-1. Rename `.env.example` to `.env` and replace values with your credentials
-1. Install the fonts from the `assets` folder
+1. Run command `npm run init` to install all the dependencies, and initialize environment files in both folders
+1. Obtain a free api key from [IP Registry](https://ipregistry.co/) (for IP address tracking info lookups)
+1. Create a postgresql database named pckd and note down the connection Username and Password
-1. Run the `main.py` file and use `username` and `password` as the default credentials on the login screen.
+1. Manually go to both the `client` and `server` folder and fill in the values in the `.env` file
+1. Return to the base direcotry and run `npm run dev` to test the app
+1. To promot to production, run `npm start`

 If you have any problems following the steps, [here are the detailed instructions](/docs/getting-started.md)